 Computer Systems and Networking

-- I participate in various activities of the UW CSE
+I participate in various activities of the Allen School's

 computer systems and